Juvenal P. Marchisio

-Juvenal P. Marchisio (December 2, 1902 - October 7, 1973), was an important, if non-governmental, figure in Italy's recovery from World War II.
+Juvenal P. Marchisio (December 2, 1902 - October 7, 1973) was an important, if non-governmental, figure in Italy's recovery from World War II.
 He was affiliated with three organizations.
-In 1944 he took over from Myron C. Taylor the president of American Relief for Italy.
+In 1944, he took over from Myron C. Taylor, the American Relief for Italy president.
 He founded Boys' Town of Italy, bringing to that nation a model of childcare from the United States.
-Finally, recognizing the importance of immigration to both the United States and Italy, he founded the American Committee for Italian Migration (ACIM).
+Finally, recognizing the importance of immigration to the United States and Italy, he founded the American Committee on Italian Migration (ACIM).